donaldRwilliams/vICC/paper.md

 The methodolgy in R package **vICC** was specifically designed to quantify variation in ICC(1) by allowing $\sigma^2_w$ to vary.
-This can be used to indentying groups that are more (or less) homogenous, as well as which groups are adequately described by Equation \eqref{eq:1}.
+This can be used to indenty groups that are more (or less) homogenous, as well as which groups are adequately described by Equation \eqref{eq:1}.

 # Statement of Need
+The purpose of the **vICC** package is to:

+* Allow users to obtain posterior probabilities that each group shares a common within-group variance (i.e., $\sigma^2_w$ in \eqref{eq:1}).
+This is accomplished with a spike-and-slab approach for Bayesian hypothesis testing.